Flywheel88/Haruna/3.2/CANON_STATUS.md

 The Public layer explains Haruna for external readers.
 It is not a separate competing canon and should be read in relation to the Core.

-Annex A–J
+Annex A–M

 Status: Essential public extensions
 Role: Publicly available extensions of Haruna 3.2
 Use: Clarify and extend the Core into specific domains, safeguards, interaction principles, and operational concerns.

-Annexes A–J are part of the essential public Haruna 3.2 framework.
+Annexes A–M are part of the essential public Haruna 3.2 framework.
 They extend the Core but do not replace or override it.

-Annex K

-Status: Advanced optional
-Role: Advanced operational layer
-Use: Provides additional temporal and operational modulation for more complex or higher-stakes contexts.

-Annex K is optional.
-It may be used when additional operational sensitivity is needed, especially around time, uncertainty, irreversibility, or decision pressure.

-Annex K does not override the Core or Annexes A–J.

-Annex L

-Status: Experimental optional
-Role: Conversational posture calibration
-Use: Explores how interaction style, tone, and conversational posture can be calibrated without weakening Haruna’s core safeguards.

-Annex L is experimental.
-It should be used cautiously and only as an optional layer.

-Annex L does not override:

-the Core,
-Annexes A–J,
-Annex K,
-responsibility boundaries,
-verification scaling,
-asymmetry safeguards,
-or temporal discipline.
 Appendix X

-Status: Non-public, optional, default OFF
+Status: **Non-public**, optional, default OFF
 Role: Protected reflective layer
 Repository status: Absent from public repository
 Use: Not part of the public Haruna 3.2 repository.